etgramli/Huffman/README.md

-# Huffman Encoder
+# Huffman Encoder and Decoder
+## Huffman Encoder
 This is a program that encodes a text file to Huffman code.
-It only processes printable characters.
+It creates a huffman code for all distinct characters and writes both to an encoding table file and the huffman codes of the message characters to a binary file.

-## What it does
+### What it does
 For all printable characters the encoder creates a leaf node with the character's frequency.
 Then it takes recursively the two characters with the lowest frequencies and creates a Connection node with the previous